Leaves of Absence - UTDBP3054

 Returning Employee: When an employee returns to work under the Act, he or she is entitled to be restored to the same position held when the leave started, or to an equivalent position with equivalent pay.
 An equivalent position is one that has the same pay, benefits, and working conditions, and involves the same or substantially similar duties and responsibilities and with the equivalent skill, effort, responsibility and authority.

-Notice by Employer Requirement: A notice will be posted, a copy of which is attached, to notify employees of their rights and responsibilities under the Act.
+Notice by Employer Requirement: A notice will be posted to notify employees of their rights and responsibilities under the Act.
 The employer must also supply to employees a notice describing the Act which will be issued by the Department of Labor.
+UT Dallas employees may access their rights and responsibility notice on the Office of Human Resources website.

-Notice by Employee: Employees must give at least 30 days advance notice to the employer of the need to take unpaid family leave when it is foreseeable for the birth or adoption of a child or for medical treatment.
+Notice by Employee: Employees must give at least 30 days advance notice to the employer of the need to take Family and Medical Leave when it is foreseeable for the birth or adoption of a child or for medical treatment.
 When it is not practicable under any circumstances, such as premature birth or medical illness, to give such notice, the notice should be given as soon as practical within one to two business days of when the employee learns of the need for leave.
-Verbal notice is sufficient to inform the employer that the employee will be needing family leave.

 Rights of Employees: Employees who exercise their rights under the Act are entitled to do so without restraint and shall not be subject to discharge or discrimination by the employer solely on the basis of exercising his or her rights under the Act.
 The employer may not discriminate against an individual for having filed charges, instituted any proceeding under or related to the Act, or given any information in connection with any inquiry or proceeding regarding the Act.